lopezpdvn/lopezpdvn.github.io/_drafts/windows-10-set-up.md

 In *Language for web content* check *Don't let websites access my language list...*.

+## Enable ping

+Open *Windows Firewall with Advanced Security*.
+In left column click on *Inbound Rules*.
+Order the rules by name and look for a set of rules whose name start with the string *File and Printer Sharing (Echo Request -*.
+Select the rule(s) applicable to your need case and enabled them without modification.

 ## Misc

 - Add desktop with `Meta`+`Ctrl`+`D`.